annimukherjee/computer-networks-lab/Lab03/README.md

 > And that's a wrap.
-That's more or less how the above programme works.
+That's more or less how the above programe works.
 Will update this README with an explanation of the `sender.c` code as well as and when I get time!

 Thank you.